GummbleGummble

 Can I download screenshots for personal use?

-For personal research: yes.
-For commercial use (client deliverables, public posts): check each tool's terms.
-Gummble Pro and Mobbin Pro both allow design reference use.
+For personal research, yes.
+For commercial use (client deliverables, public posts), check each tool's individual terms first.
+Gummble Pro and Mobbin Pro both explicitly allow design reference use, which covers most professional design workflows.

 How do I find screenshots from a specific app?